-- Enable Acceptable Use Control, see Configuring the URL Filtering Engine. - (Optional) Create Custom URL Categories, see Creating and Editing Custom and External URL Categories, page 9-14. - Step 1 Choose a policy type (except SaaS) from the Web Security Manager menu. - Step 2 Click a policy name in the policies table (or add a new policy). - Step 3 Expand the Advanced section and click the link in the URL Categories field. - Step 4 Click the Add column cells corresponding to URL Categories you wish to identify web requests by.
+- Enable Acceptable Use Control, see Configuring the URL Filtering Engine, on page 156. - (Optional) Create Custom URL Categories, see Creating and Editing Custom URL Categories, on page 168. - Step 1 Choose a policy type (except SaaS) from the Web Security Manager menu. - Step 2 Click a policy name in the policies table (or add a new policy). - Step 3 Expand the Advanced section and click the link in the URL Categories field. - Step 4 Click the Add column cells corresponding to URL Categories you wish to identify web requests by.
 Do this for the Custom URL Categories and Predefined URL Categories lists as required. - Step 5 Click Done. - Step 6 Submit and commit your changes.